 - HVAC service manager, $71,176 average salary

-There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
-For example, master engineers with experience designing custom equipment or leading projects could receive six-figure salaries.
+You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+For example, master engineers with project management or custom system design experience could earn six figures annually.
 Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most